It's a Man's Man's Man's World: Song

 The song is written in the key of E-flat minor.
 The lyrics, which Rolling Stone characterized as "biblically chauvinistic", attribute all the works of modern civilization — the car, the train, the boat ("Like Noah made the ark"), and the electric light — to the efforts of men, but claim that it all would "mean nothing without a woman or a girl".
-The song also states that man made toys for the baby boys and girls, and comments about the fact that "Man makes money" to buy from other men.
+The song also states that men made toys for the baby boys and girls, and comments about the fact that "Man makes money" to buy from other men.
 Before the song's fade, Brown states that man is lost in his bitterness and in the wilderness.
 Brown's co-writer and onetime girlfriend, Betty Jean Newsome, wrote the lyrics based on her own observations of the relations between the sexes.
 Newsome claimed in later years that Brown did not write any part of the song, and she argued in court that he sometimes forgot to pay her royalties.
 In May 1966, Record World magazine reported that Brown, King Records and Dynatone Publishing were being sued by Clamike Records for alleged copyright infringement of the Betty Newsome song "It's a Man's World (But What Would He Do Without a Woman)".

 The composition of "It's a Man's Man's Man's World" developed over a period of several years.
 Tammy Montgomery, better known as Tammi Terrell, recorded "I Cried", a Brown-penned song based on the same chord changes, in 1963.
 Brown himself recorded a demo version of the song, provisionally entitled "It's a Man's World", in 1964.
 This version later appeared on the CD compilations The CD of JB and Star Time.
 Les Buie (guitar) and Bernard Odum (bass) performed on the 1964 song.